island-is/island.is/apps/services/university-gateway/README.md

 ## Overview

-This service manages university program availability and connects the island.is application system with the university database.
+This service manages university program availability, linking the island.is application system with the university database.

 ## Quickstart

 Ensure Docker is running.
-For the initial setup, execute:
+For setup, execute:

 ```bash
 yarn dev-init services-university-gateway